2024 Promo: $599/month Google Ads Management Package. Learn more

 1. Who can register a business in Ontario?
 Anyone who meets the legal requirements, including Canadian citizens, permanent residents, and non-residents aged 18 or over, can register a business.
 Non-residents may need to fulfill additional requirements, such as ensuring a portion of the corporation’s directors are Canadian residents or citizens.

 2. What are the benefits of registering a business in Ontario?
 Registering a business in Ontario offers legal protection by separating individual liability from the business.
-It also aids in brand recognition through a unique name, facilitates proper tax setup, and improves access to capital, like business loans.
+It also aids in brand recognition through a unique name, facilitates proper tax setup, and improves access to capital, like business loans or grants.

 3. Is it necessary to register my business in Ontario?
 Business registration is required if your annual earnings exceed $30,000, you use a name other than your personal legal name, or you operate a partnership or corporation.
 Sole proprietorships under personal names earning less than $30,000 annually are exempt.